-India Today sting names two alleged ABVP activists as JNU attackers
+India Today sting names two alleged ABVP activists as JNU attackers, exposes Left vandalism

 New Delhi, Jan 10: As Delhi Police identified nine suspects as the masterminds of the JNU attack on January 5, the India Today report started airing their own 'investigation' of the JNU violence, which implicated 2 ABVP members claiming to have admitted to being part of the mob that attacked students and faculty.